 Australia’s Cultural Diversity Can Offer Benefits to Workplace Culture

-Over the last few years, immigration has contributed towards the growth in population and the cultural diversity in Australia.
+Over the last few years, immigration has contributed to the growth in population and multiculturalism in Australia.

 - Up to now at least 29 percent of the population originates from another country.